glassonion1/world-grid-square-ts/README.md

 // 53393599212
 console.log(code)
 ```
-from code to longitude and latitude
+from jis code to longitude and latitude
 ```ts
 import wgs from 'world-grid-square'